AdedokunAdebayoAnthony/AdedokunAdebayoAnthony/README.md

  -  I am open for Data Analyst Role as I am currently searching for a Data Analyst role.
  -  How to reach me:
  -  Pronouns: He
- -  Fun fact:I love to speak publicly and guide youths into pursuing a career in tech.
+ -  Fun fact: I love to speak publicly and guide youths into pursuing a career in tech.

 - ### Arsenal